confluence/python-textbok/python_notes/Python_Basics.rst

 ----------

-Write down why each of the entries in the left column will raise a syntax error if used as an identifier.
+Write down why each of the entries in the left column will raise a syntax error if it is used as an identifier.

 Flow of control